AI Agents

 State needs structure.

-That means defining what should be stored, how long it should persist, what counts as session context versus long-term context, and how that information should be retrieved.
+That means defining what should be stored, how long it should persist, what counts as session context versus long-term memory, and how that information should be retrieved.

 Memory is not just a feature.
 It is part of the architecture.